dakujem/cumulus/doc/pipeline.md

 ```

 Even though implementing a "tube" is as simple as typing a single foreach,
-this helper method may be useful... and looks kůler (jk 😉).
+this helper method may be useful when encapsulating algorithms...
+and it looks kůler (jk 😉).

 A tube can be composed using an array or any traversable object.